-The covid -19 outbreak draw a lot of research to its effects on the economic and the stock markets.
-For example, Albulescu (2020) researched the effect of official announcements regarding new cases of infection and death ratio on the financial markets volatility index (VIX) 40 days after the break of the Covid-19.
-The results showed that while new cases reported in China and elsewhere have a mixed effect on financial volatility, the death ratio positively influences VIX, and that reported cases outside of China triggering important impact.
-In addition, the higher the number of affected countries, the higher the financial volatility is.
+The COVID-19 outbreak has generated a lot of research into its effects on the economy and the stock markets.
+For example, Albulescu (2020) analyzed the effect of official announcements regarding new cases of infection and death ratios on the financial markets volatility index (VIX) 40 days after the outbreak began.
+The results showed that while new cases reported in China and elsewhere had a mixed effect on financial volatility, the death ratio had a positive influence on VIX, with reported cases outside China triggering a significant impact.
+Moreover, the higher the number of affected countries, the higher the financial volatility.

-Looking at global financial markets Ali et al. (2020) studies the correlation between spread of COVID-19 and the markets.
-According to their findings the global financial markets have gone into freefall, while, the Chinese market has stabilized during the later phase of COVID-19 crisis.
-Similarly, Zhang et al. (2020) illustrate that the COVID-19 pandemic has significant impacts on global financial markets.
-Focusing on the U.S. stock market, Baker et al. (2020) researched the effect of the covid-19 and found that from 24 February to 24 March 2020, in a period of 22 trading days there were 18 market jumps – more than any other period in history with the same number of trading days.
-They looked at several explanations for the effect.
-For example, the severity of the flu, which they claim is not a good explanation since the Spanish flu which was as severe did not have such effect on the stock market.
-Another explanation they offer is the availability of information regarding the covid -19.
-Yet another explanation is the construction of modern economy which is based on services and travel and countless face to face interactions.
-In addition, the preventive behavior which include social distancing and travel restriction which cause severe economic damage.
-They claim that the policy responses to the COVID-19 pandemic provide the most compelling explanation for its unprecedented stock market impact.
-Also focusing on the U.S. stock market but using the event study approach Chowdhury & Abedin (2020) found that the U.S. stock market reacts negatively toward confirmed cases and death numbers of Covid-19.
-Similar results on the Chinese stock market were found by Al-Awadhi et al. (2020) who used panel data analysis to examine the impact of COVID-19.
-They found that both the daily growth in total confirmed cases and in total cases of death caused by COVID-19 have significant negative effects on stock returns across all companies.
+Looking at global financial markets, Ali, Alam, and Rizvi (2020) examined the correlation between the spread of COVID-19 and the markets.
+According to their findings, global financial markets have gone into freefall, whereas the Chinese market has stabilized during the more recent phase of the crisis.
+Similarly, Zhang, Hu, and Ji (2020) observed significant impacts of the pandemic on global financial markets.
+Focusing on the effects of COVID-19 on the US stock market, Baker et al. (2020) found that from February 24 to March 24, 2020 (a period of 22 trading days) there were 18 market jumps – more than in any other period in history with the same number of trading days.
+They considered several explanations for this effect, including the severity of the disease; however, they concluded that this is not a good explanation, as the Spanish flu, which was at least as severe, had a less substantial effect on the stock market.
+Other explanations they offered are the availability of information regarding COVID-19, the nature of the modern economy (which is based on services, travel, and countless face-to-face interactions), and the severe economic damage caused by preventive measures (including social distancing and travel restrictions).
+They claimed that policy responses to the COVID-19 pandemic provide the most compelling explanation for its unprecedented impact on the stock market.

-Focusing on the effect of the media, Haroon and Rizvi (2020) showed the reactions of financial markets in the world to news announcements during COVID-19 pandemic.
-They found that media has great contributions towards the investment climate uncertainty; specifically the panic generated by the news is associated with increasing volatility in the equity markets.
-However, sentiment and quantum of media coverage had little to moderate association with volatility of prices.
+Likewise focusing on the US stock market, but using an event-study approach, Chowdhury and Abedin (2020) found that the stock market reacted negatively toward confirmed cases and numbers of deaths from COVID-19.
+Similar results on the Chinese stock market were reported by Al-Awadhi et al. (2020), who used panel data analysis to examine the impact of COVID-19.
+They found that the daily growth in both total confirmed cases and total cases of death caused by COVID-19 had a significant negative effect on stock returns across all companies.

-Taking another aspect, Zaremba et al. (2020) focused on government intervention and found that those interventions significantly and robustly increase the volatility in international stock markets.
-The effect is based mainly on the role of information campaigns and cancellations of public events.
+Focusing on the effect of the media, Haroon and Rizvi (2020) analyzed the reactions of financial markets to news announcements during the pandemic, finding that the media made a large contribution to the climate of investment uncertainty.
+In particular, panic generated by the news was associated with increasing volatility in the equity markets.
+However, sentiment and quantum of media coverage had only a small to moderate association with price volatility.
+From a different perspective, Zaremba et al. (2020) focused on government interventions and found that these significantly and robustly increased volatility in international stock markets.
+The effect derived mainly from information campaigns and cancellations of public events.